andi242/kirbycms-newsletter-addon/README.md

 - send posts content as email to Kirby users
 - choose posts to be send widget in panel
 - create users form (a.k.a subscribe)
-- delete users form (a.k.a unsubscribe) // bugged at the moment!
+- delete users form (a.k.a unsubscribe)
 - includes PHPMailer to make use of SMTP connectivity

 #changelog